-When you work with us, our team can:
+When you work with us, the Aurora, IL car accident lawyers on our team can:

 Compensation You May Receive

 In a successful lawsuit, the amount of compensation you receive depends on the severity of your injuries and the financial losses you suffered.
-Your settlement award will include both your economic and noneconomic damages.
+Your settlement award will include both your economic and noneconomic damages from the car accident.

 These are for calculable monetary costs resulting from the accident.
 By examining your medical bills, property damage receipts, and other losses, your legal team will be able to determine how much you will be able to pursue for these expenses.

-- Past, present, and future medical bills related to your accident.
+Past, present, and future medical bills or medical expenses related to your accident.

 You may have losses other than those we have listed here.
 Being open and honest with your legal team about the extent of your damages will allow them to accurately assess your situation.
-Start your free case review with The Kryder Law Group, LLC today at (312) 223-1700.
+Start your free case review with The Kryder Law Group, LLC today.

 Proving Liability for a Passenger Vehicle Accident

-In a successful case, your attorney will have to establish that another party was negligent and therefore accountable for your passenger vehicle accident.
+In a successful case, your attorney will have to establish that another party was negligent and therefore accountable for your motor vehicle accident involving passengers.